Helicopters:

 850max.
 50

-Ask the flight officer about the payloads and external loads of your specific flight operations.
+Ask the pilots on board about the payloads and external loads of your specific flight operations.

 Overview helicopter operations